 Laptops

-The first laptop I tried was an old piece of garbage laptop that came with Windows 7 Starter edition.
-But it wouldn’t boot at all and would stay stuck on the Chrome OS splash screen.
+The first laptop I tried was an old garbage laptop with Windows 7 Starter edition.
+But it wouldn’t boot and stay stuck on the Chrome OS splash screen.

-After that I tried my ASUS ROG Zephyus M16 Gaming laptop.
-However, it simply would not install on the device because it did not recognize the laptop’s SSD (not a surprise, even Windows needs drivers for this SSD).
-Luckily, I was able to boot into a live environment to test it out.
+After that, I tried my ASUS ROG Zephyrus M16 Gaming laptop.
+However, it simply would not install on the device because it did not recognize the laptop’s SSD (not a surprise; even Windows needs drivers for this SSD).
+Luckily, I could boot into a live environment to test it out.
 After signing into a Google account, it was a wonderful experience.
-Chrome OS on a 2k display looks amazing, and it was super snappy, although I couldn’t get the Wi-Fi drivers to work so I had to Ethernet.
-Overall, though, all the web apps opened quick and just general use was very pleasant.
-I did try to get into a Linux environment but, unsurprisingly it did not allow me to do this in the live environment without fully installing Flex.
+Chrome OS on a 2k display looks amazing, and it was super snappy, although I couldn’t get the Wi-Fi drivers to work, so I had to use Ethernet.
+Overall, though, all the web apps opened quickly, and just general use was very pleasant.
+I did try to get into a Linux environment, but, unsurprisingly, it did not allow me to do this in the live environment without fully installing Flex.

 The next device I tried was a ThinkPad T450.
 This is a great machine if you are looking for a budget laptop, you can grab one of these with an I5 and a decent amount of RAM for between $200-300.
-I had much better luck this time running Chrome OS, and the device performs very well with basic tasks including any web app.
-It did have higher RAM usage compared to what I’m used to, but it could be one of those things where “unused RAM is wasted RAM”.
-For regular web browser type things this should be a decent experience.
-The Wi-Fi does work although it can be hit or miss with more advanced networks like my University’s Wi-Fi.
+I had much better luck this time running Chrome OS, and the device performs very well with basic tasks, including any web app.
+It did have higher RAM usage than what I’m used to, but it could be one of those things where “unused RAM is wasted RAM”.
+For regular web browser-type things, this should be a decent experience.
+The Wi-Fi does work, although it can be hit or miss by more advanced networks like my university’s Wi-Fi.
 The Linux environment was able to install correctly.
 I was able to open htop, and I was able to get GIMP working, although some menus had bugs.
-Installing Kdenlive through APT was a nightmare with a ton of different flickering issues, although this machine isn’t powerful enough for Kdenlive anyway.
-This laptop is an example where Chrome OS Flex shines, although I would still prefer running a Linux distro on it.
+Installing Kdenlive through APT was a nightmare with many different flickering issues, although this machine isn’t powerful enough for Kdenlive anyway.
+This laptop is an example of how Chrome OS Flex shines, although I would still prefer to run a Linux distro on it.

-Other than a web browser the two applications I use most on Linux are Kdenlive and GIMP.
-GIMP ran well and preformed remarkably, but Kdenlive flat out did not work at all.
-It did open though and that’s a start.
+Other than a web browser, the two applications I use most on Linux are Kdenlive and GIMP.
+GIMP ran well and performed remarkably, but Kdenlive flat-out did not work at all.
+It did open, though, and that’s a start.
 So, ignoring Linux for the time being, the actual device performed well.
-Having multiple tabs open did make the system resources shoot up, but there was no major performance hit while using the system.
+Having multiple tabs open made the system resources shoot up, but no major performance was hit while using the system.

 Desktops

 The last thing I tried was the AMR5 Mini-Gaming PC.
 Just like the gaming laptop, the Wi-Fi didn’t work, although this is less of a big deal because it’s a desktop.
 However, it is weird that ChromeOS has so many Wi-Fi issues because of the Linux base.
-Other than Wi-Fi, firing up the machine and basic usage works completely fine.
-I did try to do a screen recording on it for the YouTube video version of this article and the audio on this recording was garbage and even cut out completely after a while.
+Firing up the machine and basic usage works completely fine besides Wi-Fi.
+I tried to do a screen recording on it for the YouTube video version of this article; the audio on this recording was garbage and even cut out completely after a while.

 Linux Applications

-After enabling Linux applications on the mini gaming PC, GIMP worked completely fine on Chrome OS Flex other than the menu issue mentioned earlier.
+After enabling Linux applications on the mini gaming PC, GIMP worked completely fine on Chrome OS Flex, other than the menu issue mentioned earlier.
 After some tinkering, I figured out Flatpaks work a lot better than APT packages and AppImages worked the best, in fact the AppImage of Kdenlive was fully usable for editing on this system.
 Steam would install through Flathub, however Splitgate’s FPS counter showed 1 FPS and the screen was just black.
-I then removed the Flatpak, and installed it through APT.
-After this, I got slightly further in Splitgate, but it was still a terrible experience and CS:GO wouldn’t load at all.
+I then removed the Flatpak and installed it through APT.
+After this, I got slightly further into Splitgate, but it was still a terrible experience, and CS:GO wouldn’t load at all.

 Overall

-Overall if you want to do anything beyond web browsing and web apps, Chrome OS is not a great option.
-If you have bad hardware just install a lightweight Linux distro.
+If you want to do anything beyond web browsing and web apps, Chrome OS is not a great option.
+If you have bad hardware, install a lightweight Linux distro.
 Installing Chrome OS on moderately good hardware is a complete waste of time because of all the limitations.
-As mentioned earlier this is an early developer preview of ChromeOS, and it’s moving fast.
+As mentioned earlier, this is an early developer preview of ChromeOS, and it’s moving fast.
 Even the Thinkpad I tested earlier didn’t work a couple of months ago.
-Hopefully if Linux apps worked better and I could run a smooth gaming experience, this could be a good experience, especially if you are in Google’s ecosystem.
+Hopefully, if Linux apps worked better and I could have a smooth gaming experience, this could be a good experience, especially if you are in Google’s ecosystem.
 However, I would still recommend a standard Linux install over this.